infojam-james/Test-Cases/Closing-a-Case/Notification to Injured Person.md

 [Return to Contents](https://github.com/infojam-james/test-cases/blob/master/Contents.md)

-#Authorising an Investigation - Notification to Injured Person
+#Closing an Investigation - Notification to Injured Person

 ##Description
-A user should receive an email informing them when an investigation has been authorised on an incident that happened to them
+A user should receive an email informing them when a case involving them has been closed.

 ###Preconditions
 + The tester is logged in as the Accountable Person for the incident in question.